UBC-MDS/DSCI-532_2024_3_world-happiness-tracker/reports/m3-reflection.md

 # World Happiness Tracker App Dashboard Reflection (Milestone 3)

 During the second milestone, our team managed to implement all of the proposed features with some changes (documented in `m2-reflection.md`), so, this week, we focused more on refinements.

-One of the biggest problems with our dashboard is that it is aesthetically unappealing.
-During this milestone, we have decided to overhaul the color scheme (more yellow), font, title formats, and background color.
-Some more specific changes are:
+Some of the specific changes are:

 - The key numbers have been rearranged into the order of: happiest, unhappiest, difference of maximum and minimum happiness score, and the median happiness score.
+This way, the dashboard appears more organized.
-- The year selection widget has now been changed into a drop-down menu, to prevent giving off a false impression that it is a range.
+- The year selection widget has now been changed into a style slider, to prevent giving off a false impression that it is a range.
 - The line chart for the happiness over time now shows which year is being selected as the legend.
-- Charts are now placed inside cards.
+- Charts are now placed inside cards for better visuals.
 - We have also taken inspiration from group 18's Vancouver Airbnb Listings and added a navigation bar for our header.
-This bar will include some information about the team and clickable github icon for our repository.
+This bar will include some information about the project, the team, and clickable github link for our repository.

-Additionally, our source code has now been broken down into multiple files: preprocessing, layout-related functions, and server side.
+Compared to last week, our dashboard now bears a much more appealing aesthetics, and it meets our expectations functionality-wise.
+However, there is still plenty of room for improvements.
+There is currently a huge amount of white space that makes the board appear very empty and lack in substance.
+Some more nuanced things such as fonts, color, and spacing could be tweaked.
+The country selector is not very flexible, as it only allows two countries to be selected at once, and there is a drop-down menu for each one of the countries.
+We can definitely improve it to make it much more flexible, whether it is to be able to select more than 2 countries, or at least make it a single menu so that the user can select multiple countries by checking multiple boxes, which is a much more intuitive way.
+We are also looking to make the map more interactive.
+The map is the biggest part of the dashboard and therefore should bear more functionalities than just displaying the happiness score by countries.